MahdyMokh7/Data-Science-MiniProjects/README.md

 # Data-Science-MiniProjects
-Some data science good quality mini projects that I have done.
+Some data science good quality projects that I have done.